viktorsapozhok/viktorsapozhok.github.io/_posts/2023-02-09-fastapi-services-oauth2.md

 ### Services

-As a last step, we create a new file `services/movies.py` where we implement service related logic, in our case it's simply reading data from corresponding database objects and converting it to the response schema.
+As a final step, we proceed by creating a new file called `services/movies.py`.
+In this file, we will implement the specific logic associated with the `movies` service.
+In our case, this involves fetching data from the relevant database objects and transforming it into the desired response schema.

-Every service is a subclass of `AppService` class which provides database session object.
+Each service is implemented as a subclass of the `AppService` class, which provides an instance of the database session.
+This session can be delegated further down to the data processing layer.

-Data access methods are isolated from service logic as a subclass of `AppCRUD` class which provides helper functions for CRUD operations over database objects.
+To ensure separation of concerns, the data access methods are encapsulated within a subclass of the `AppCRUD` class.
+This class offers convenience helpers for performing CRUD (Create, Read, Update, Delete) operations on the database objects, keeping them distinct from the main service logic.

 ```python
 from typing import List